PierreGrognet/ChIPseq_Workshop/ChIP_description.md

 ## Targeted Proteins and histone marks

-The following histones marks and protein will be targeted during this course.
-Please note that not every mark will be targeted every year.
+The following histones marks and protein will be targeted during this course (please note that not every mark will be targeted every year):
 H3K36me3, H3K27me3, H3K9me3, H3K4me3, H4K20me3, RNA Polymerase II, GFP.